LittleGreyCells/escheme-extensions/ems/README.md

 EMS
 ===

-EScheme Module System
+escheme Module System

 ## Introduction

-EMS is an approximate implemenation of the module system specified for STklos.
+EMS is an approximate implemenation of the module system provided by STklos.
 Please see document STklosModuleSystem.txt for a fuller description of the service interfaces and semantics.